Key takeaways

 A quality monitor or screen setup.
 A directional desk lamp positioned to light the work surface without screen glare.
 A notebook or planning tool if used daily.
 One or two objects with specific personal meaning, not a collection of accumulated items.
 Everything else belongs in a drawer.
 The discipline of the desk surface reflects and reinforces the discipline that boss office decor is supposed to project.

+Layer three light sources: task lighting for the desk, a picture light on the primary canvas, and ambient lighting to round out the room.
 Lighting is the boss office decor element that receives the least attention and delivers some of the most significant visual results when approached deliberately.

 Task lighting